-Oracle Cloud Infrastructure offers 1-node DB systems on either bare metal or virtual machines, and 2-node RAC DB systems on virtual machines.
-If you need to quickly spin up a DB system for development or testing purposes, a special fast provisioning 1-node VM system is available.
+Oracle Cloud Infrastructure offers single-node DB systems on either bare metal or virtual machines, and 2-node RAC DB systems on virtual machines.
+If you need to provision a DB system for development or testing purposes, then a special fast provisioning single-node VM system is available.

 You can manage these systems by using the Console, the API, the Oracle Cloud Infrastructure CLI, the Database CLI (DBCLI), Enterprise Manager, Enterprise Manager Express, or SQL Developer.

 This documentation is intended for Oracle database administrators and assumes familiarity with Oracle databases and tools.
 If you need additional information, see the product documentation available at http://docs.oracle.com/en/database/.

 All single-node Oracle RAC DB systems support the following Oracle Database editions:

 - Enterprise Edition

 - Enterprise Edition - High Performance

 - Enterprise Edition - Extreme Performance

 Two-node Oracle RAC DB systems require Oracle Enterprise Edition - Extreme Performance.